-The Commission has a "two-tier" structure.
+Effective July 1, 2007, the Court of Appeals established by Rule the Judicial Inquiry Board, thereby creating a "two-tier" structure within the Commission.
 Complaints against Maryland judges are investigated by the Commission's Investigative Counsel ("Investigative Counsel").
-The Commission's Judicial Inquiry Board ("Board") monitors and reviews the Investigative Counsel's reports and recommendations and submits its own reports and recommendations to the Commission Members.
+The Commission's Judicial Inquiry Board ("Board") monitors and reviews the Investigative Counsel's investigations, reports and recommendations and submits its own reports and recommendations to the Commission Members.
 The Commission Members accept or reject the Board's recommendations and take action consistent with the powers and authority granted to the Commission.

-The Commission Members consist of eleven persons: three representing judges, one representing the appellate courts, one representing the Circuit Courts, and one representing the District Court; three lawyers with each having at least seven years experience; and five members of the public, none of whom are active or retired judges, admitted to practice law in Maryland, or persons having a financial relationship with, or receive compensation from, a judge or lawyer licensed in Maryland.
+The Commission Members consist of eleven persons: three representing judges, one representing the appellate courts, one representing the Circuit Courts, and one representing the District Court; three lawyers with each admitted to practice law in Maryland and having at least seven years experience; and five members of the public, none of whom are active or retired judges, admitted to practice law in Maryland, or persons having a financial relationship with, or receive compensation from, a judge or lawyer licensed in Maryland.
 All Commission Members are appointed by the Governor, with the advice and consent of the State Senate, and are citizens and residents of Maryland.
 Membership is limited to two, four-year terms, or, if initially appointed to fill a vacancy, for no more than ten years.

 The Board consists of seven persons: two judges, two lawyers and three public Members who are not lawyers or judges.
-Board Members are appointed by the Commission Members, initially three Members have a term of four years and four Members have a term of two years.
+Board Members are appointed by the Commission Members for a term of four years.